zeromq/ingescape/doc/content/blog/first_full_agent.md

 ### Create command line arguments

-There is nothing specific to ingeScape here but it is important for the community to share good practices about creating agents.
+There is nothing specific to ingeScape here but it is important for the community to share good common practices about creating agents.
 The command line arguments are an important part of the public API of your agent.
 Well-chosen arguments will make agents more configurable and adaptable.

 Here is what a function describing the arguments looks like: